-Finally, when the catering took more of a back seat I decided that before I was swallowed by a toppling tower of fabrics I should start to make again.
-Thanks to Michael in Fabrics galore I discovered the existence of Duck Pond Markets and am happy to say that I have not looked back.
-I contacted Caron and the rest, as they say, is history.
-Michael Dankwah designs wonderful bears for his company Grin and Bear, see favourites for contact.
+After some life changes I decided that before I was found under a mound of fabrics I should start to make again.
+Thanks to Michael from http://www.fabricsgalore.co.uk , my absolutely favourite fabric shop, I discovered the existence of Duck Pond Markets and am happy to say that the rest, as they say, is history.
+Michael Dankwah designs wonderful bears for his company www.grinandbearlondon.com.

-My first market was in Heron Square, Richmond and I have to admit that I did not have a clue!
-I look back now and realize that with the help and support of Caron and her team and of the other stallholders I would still be in that position.
+My first market was in Heron Square, Richmond in June 2012 and I have to admit that I did not have a clue!
+I look back now and realize that without the help and support of Caron and her team and of the other stallholders I would still be in that position.
+I have not stopped learning since.
 Duck Pond really is like a family.

 It is never hugely entertaining to set up, sell or pack down in the rain but we mostly manage to do it with humour, rarely is that silver lining entirely missing.
-It could be just that we are a bit simple but it is rare not to hear loud laughter coming from our corner of the market.
-The endless argument of course is which is worse, wind or rain, never a definitive answer but to be honest we do like it best when the sun shines.
+The perennial argument is which is worse, wind or rain, never a definitive answer but to be honest we do like it best when the sun shines.
 Sun equals smiles and happy customers and stallholders alike.

-My other life is as part of a small but perfectly formed team at a flourishing catering company in Battersea.
-I normally do three days a week but for various reasons frequently do more.
+As well as the sewing I am part of a small but perfectly formed team at a flourishing catering company in Battersea.
 Juggling both hats can be a bit frantic at times but it all seems to work in the end.
 Hats are not the only things to be juggled!

-JF is the proprietor and took me in a couple of years ago, I turned up to meet her and realized that my dress was on inside out and had to nip into the wash up area to put this right.
-Jacks did not seem to think for a second that this was the result of someone batty and past it, in fact we hit it off fantastically well and the only think that shut us up was the fact that Jacks had a job to deliver!!!!!
-MORE ABOUT J Harmony is the watchword most of the time thought the occasional artistic difference can occur!
-This all makes it more interesting and productive.
+Jackie is the proprietor at http://www.jackiefilmercaterin.comand took me in a couple of years ago, I turned up to meet her and realising that my dress was on inside out nipped into the wash up area and put it right.
+Jacks did not appear to think that this was the result of crazy person, in fact we hit it off really well and the only think that shut us up was the fact that Jacks had a lunch to deliver!!!!!
+We are a very jolly little ship where harmony is the watchword most of the time though the occasional artistic difference can occur!

 If we are lucky and she can be persuaded away from her own busy business Jaz brings her sunny personality in to help us out.
 Not often enough in our book!